TrebledJ/bsqli.py/README.md

 pip install requests rich prompt_toolkit
 ```

+Apart from that, just download/copy the file and you should be good to go!

 ## Usage ##

 1. Manually craft a Boolean-Based Blind SQLi PoC.
 The request should contain